Non-toxic pest control is becoming more popular with the growing interest in organic gardening.

 University trials have confirmed its effectiveness.
 A solution of 1-5 tablespoons of baking soda per gallon of water is generally recommended.
 Start lower though, as 5 tablespoons can hurt the leaves in some cases.

 The main benefit of these in this case seems to be that they help the baking soda solution stick to the leaves.
-I actually used molasses because it provides other benefits than just stickiness, whereas the soap is not microbe-friendly.
+I actually used molasses because it provides other benefits than just stickiness, whereas the soap is not friendly to the beneficial microorganisms on the leaves.

 So using baking soda can help with certain diseases, but the problem with focusing on moving from chemical pesticides to organic pesticides is that we’re not recognizing the root cause of the pest problem and fixing that instead.